-The Council also has a medium term capital investment programme which totals £256m over the next three years.
-This includes £20m for the Council's accommodation strategy, a £36m housing improvement programme, £21m for the Local Transport Plan, £11m IT investment to support the Council's transformation programme, £50m to deliver the Council's leisure strategy, £25m for a jointly funded waste disposal plant with Derbyshire County Council and a £54m schools programme.
+The Council also has a medium term capital investment programme which totals £265m over the next three years.
+This includes £56m for the Council's regeneration strategy, a £36m housing improvement programme, £21m for the Local Transport Plan, £54m to deliver the Council's leisure strategy, £25m for a jointly funded waste disposal plant with Derbyshire County Council and a £37m schools programme.
+Delivery of these schemes will be closely monitored during the financial year.